 Abby chose to pursue an independent research project to round out her psychology major.
 This unique application-only course allows students to research something they’re personally interested in while working closely with a supervising professor.
 In Abby’s case, that was Ryan Rush, Ph.D., assistant professor of psychology, who used this as an opportunity to prep Abby for graduate school.

-Inspired by research that shows a correlation between aggressive video games and real-world violence, Abby tested whether video games that involve helping others would influence helpful post-play action – and they did.
-Her study was so wellconducted she was accepted to present it at the Midwestern Psychological Association Annual Conference in Chicago.
+Inspired by research that shows a correlation between aggressive video games and real-world violence, Abby tested whether video games that involve helping others would influence helpful post-play action – and found they did!
+Her study was so well conducted she was accepted to present it at the Midwestern Psychological Association Annual Conference in Chicago.

 But the faculty’s support didn’t stop there.
 As Abby was preparing for graduate school interviews, they ensured she’d succeed – not because they had to, but because they cared about Abby and her future.

 “The department as a whole was extremely supportive.
 They genuinely care.
-When I was preparing for my graduate school interviews, they came back to campus after going home to do a mock interview with me so I could prepare.” – Abby
+When I was preparing for my graduate school interviews, they returned to campus following classes to do a mock interview with me so I could prepare.” – Abby

 “When a student shows the capability to do big things, we find opportunities for them.
-With Abby, we pushed her to do things she otherwise wouldn’t have done, and we got to see her grow and blossom as a person.”
-Ryan
+With Abby, we pushed her to do things she otherwise wouldn’t have done, and we got to see her grow and blossom as a person.”- Rush

-This fall, Abby started pursuing her doctorate of psychology at Spalding University, and she’s got an entire department of Franklin faculty members who she can call on for advice, support, and encouragement along the way.
-If grad school is in your future, find the experience, challenges, and support system you need to get there at Franklin College.
+In the fall of 2018 Abby started pursuing her doctorate of psychology at Spalding University, and she’s got an entire department of Franklin faculty members who she can call on for advice, support and encouragement along the way.
+If grad school is in your future, find the experience, challenges and support system you need to get there at Franklin College.